pytonc/udacityplus/README.md

 #Readme
 This is a realtime chat server and client designed to run on Google App Engine.
-This is part of the collaborative Udacity Plus project.
+It is part of the collaborative Udacity Plus project.

 ## Bugs
-- currently, tabs have the id of the tabname, which could be !server or #channel.
-  - this is a problem because $("#channel") won't find
-  - have to remove the # or ! for the id field only, and then ensure there are no duplicates
-  - OR: find some other way to highlight tabs (e.g. associative array) -- this is probably best
+- the Channel will expire after 2 hours, must add a reconnect feature

 ## Todos (not yet implemented features)
 - fix bugs
 - connect to channel on join
 - name changing
 - ping/pong/timeouts
+- UI option to close tabs for users/channels
 - topics, op, voice
 - options pane below the chatarea
   - scrolling (to new content): always, never, auto